 Cheltenham Tigers Rugby Club are based at 19 acre site at Newlands Park, which has been owned by the Club since 2007.
 The rugby club successfully raised £60,914 through a crowdfunding campaign which funded part of this new development.

-Working with partners TigerTurf who won this competitive tender, the pitch was completed in July measuring 8694m2 ,using TigerTurf’s Rugby 360 artificial carpet alongside with new floodlighting and fencing.
+Working with partners TigerTurf who won this competitive tender, the pitch was completed in July, measuring 8694m2 ,using TigerTurf’s Rugby 360 artificial carpet alongside new floodlighting and fencing.

 “The RFU (Rugby Football Union) is the national governing body for grassroots and elite rugby in England, with 2,000 autonomous rugby clubs in its membership.